mitmedialab/rr_audio_entrainer/README.md

 or another wav file (the target).
 Detect various features in the target, such as speaking rate and pitch, and morph the source to match these features.

+## Setup and Dependencies

+`pip install` the following libraries...

+- aubio
+    - for pitch detection on the incoming audio
+    - GNU/GPL3 license
+- librosa
+    - to morph audio in python, no Praat
+    - ISC license
+- PyAudio
+    - to open and read from the microphone
+    - MIT license
+- numpy
+    - because PyAudio uses numpy arrays for holding data
+    - BSD-new license
+- scipy
+    - used in morphing audio in python, no Praat
+    - BSD license

+To morph audio using Praat, you must have [Praat](www.praat.org) installed.
+List the location of the Praat executable in `entrain_speech.py`.

 ## Usage

 `python entrain_speech.py [-h] [-p] [-i [INCOMING_AUDIO]] [-o [OUT_FILE]] [-d